pjones/encryption-utils/doc/offline-usb-drive.md

      Look at the `boot/make-usb-drive` for inspiration.

   #.
 Boot off the USB stick, mount the second partition, and work with
      GnuPG.
-The `make-encrypted-dev` script in this repository can be used to help mount the encrypted second partition.
+The `mount-encrypted-dev` script in this repository can be used to help mount the encrypted second partition.

-Detailed instructions for setting up a new GnuPG key with this setup can be found in the [new-master-pgp-key.md](new-master-pgp-key.md) file.
+Detailed instructions for setting up a new GnuPG key with this setup can be found in the [new-pgp-key.md](new-pgp-key.md) file.

 ## References